ObradPR/PcShopApp/README.md

       ├── src
       ├── ...

-- Double-click on the `server.cert` file to open the certificate.
+- Double-click on the `server.crt` file to open the certificate.
 - Click on "Install Certificate" to start the certificate import wizard.
 - In the wizard, select "Local Machine" or "Current User" depending on your preference, andc click "Next".
 - Choose "Place all certificates in the following store" and click "Browse".